 - How to Prevent Shoplifting for Retailers

-- How to Stop Your Child’s Shoplifting
+- How to Stop Shoplifting Addiction

-There are many ways to deter shoplifting, but if you don’t take the appropriate ones, you may get into troubles, such as dislikes and discomfort from regular customers and even the involves in shoplifting laws.
+There are many ways to reduce shoplifting, but if you don’t take the appropriate ones, you may get into troubles, such as dislikes and discomfort from regular customers and even the involvement in shoplifting laws.